Weakly-Convex Concave Min-Max Optimization: Provable Algorithms and Applications in Machine Learning: Numerical Experiments

 The value of $\theta$ is fixed to $5$ in this experiment, and the mini-batch size is fixed to 128 for both methods.
 We use SGD to solve ERM with a stepsize of 0.1 for epochs $1\sim 60$ and $0.01$ for epochs $61\sim 120$ following the practical training strategy~\citep{he2016deep}, where one epoch means one pass of data.
 We implement PG-SMD in case D1 using the similar practical training strategy except that we choose $(\eta_x,\eta_y)=(0.1, 10^{-5})$, $(0.05, 5\times 10^{-6})$, $(0.03, 3\times 10^{-6})$, $(0.025, 2.5\times 10^{-6})$ in epochs $1\sim 5$, $6\sim 25$, $26\sim 70$, $70\sim 120$ respectively. $\gamma$ is selected by grid search as in the first experiment.
-The training and testing curves are plotted in Figure~\ref{fig:1}, which show that robust optimization scheme is considerably better than ERM when dealing with imbalanced data.
+The curves for training and testing accuracy are plotted in Figure~\ref{fig:1}, which show that a robust optimization scheme is considerably better than ERM when dealing with imbalanced data in these two specific examples.
+Additional comparison is given in Figure~\ref{fig:additional}, where we show the training loss (the objective value) obtained by the ERM and DRO methods at different epochs.